 By all accounts, it seems that I have finally found my place in the world—or at least the place that I have been telling myself that I should be.
-Compared to who I was a decade ago, when I first started this blog, my life appears dramatically different.
+Compared to who I was a decade ago, my life appears dramatically different.

 Things that I have longed for but feared and lamented would never happen have… happened.